Ejiy/jl-laptop/README.md

-# tnj-laptop
+# ps-laptop

-Its... a laptop, read the title dumbass
+a laptop script